 One treatment is all that is usually needed, but some cases may require a second treatment for the best result.
 Touch ups or repeat treatments can be performed 8 weeks post treatment.
 Although results can last as long as 3-5 years, we can’t actually stop the aging process, so many repeat the process yearly on their problem areas (like the jowls I inherited from my grandmother).
 Factors such as age, SPF use, diet, smoking and excessive alcohol consumption all contribute to your final results.

 How does this anti-aging skin treatment work?

 Fibroblast is performed by a certified practitioner and uses a minimally invasive FDA approved tool which uses an electrical charge to react with the gasses coming off of our skin.
 This immediately shrinks the skin, causing instant tightening.
 A small carbon dot appears on the skin as a result of each plasma charge.
-Healing of the carbon crusts happens within 4-10 days, but the Fibroblast cells continue to do their thing (produce collagen!
+Healing process of the carbon crusts happens within 4-10 days, but the Fibroblast skin cells continue to do their thing (produce collagen!
 Did you know our bodies stop doing that around the age of 25?!) for at least 8 more weeks, so final results will be fully visible after this time.
 A second treatment or touch up may also be considered after this time.